Airbus Helicopters Rolls Out A New Hybrid-Electric Demonstrator

 Key Takeaways:

-• Airbus Helicopters has introduced the Racer, a high-speed demonstrator rotorcraft designed to achieve an optimal balance between high-speed cruise (216 knots), cost-effectiveness, and mission performance.
+• Airbus Helicopters has launched the Racer, a high-speed demonstrator rotorcraft designed to balance 216-knot cruise speed with cost-effectiveness and mission performance.

-• Building on the X3 demonstrator, the Racer utilizes a traditional main rotor supplemented by lateral pusher propellers on box-wings, alongside innovations like a hybrid airframe and an asymmetric rear fuselage.
+• The Racer builds on the X3 demonstrator's configuration (main rotor plus lateral pusher propellers) and incorporates advanced technologies like a hybrid metal-composite airframe and an asymmetric rear fuselage.

 See a mistake?
 Contact us.